 The percentage of users who opt-in for push notifications

-As mentioned above, Android users are more likely to opt-in for push notifications than iOS users.
+As mentioned above, Android users are more likely to opt-in for push notifications meaning a vast number of iOS users typically opt-out.
 It’s likely that your app operates on both platforms.
 It’s therefore essential to understand how people use your app and that they know what to expect from your push notifications.

 The distribution of users who access notifications on desktop or mobile devices